nathanwoulfe/NestingContently/README.md

 Supports Umbraco v7 (Nesting Contently v1) and v8 (Nesting Contently v2+).
 Installing the wrong version won't blow up your site, it just won't work.

 ## Introducing Nesting Contently III - with a vengeance
-Umbraco 8.7 introduces the Block List editor, which takes all the best bits of Nested Content, the Grid, Doc Type Grid Editor and others, mixes in a bit of unicorn snot to stick it all together and create a new editing paradigm.
+Umbraco 8.7 introduces the Block List editor, which takes all the best bits of Nested Content, the Grid, Doc Type Grid Editor and others, mixes in a bit of unicorn snot to stick it all together and creates a new editing paradigm.
 Only thing missing?
 A native disable button for blocks.

 Fear not!
 Nesting Contently III got your back, friend.
 NC III works its magic on the Block List, to make disabling blocks as easy as something really easy.
 NC III also supports nested Nested Content, if you're into that kinda thing.
 Probably supports nested nested Nested Content too, you pervert.